SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Sketched Newton Raphson with a variable metric

 We call this method the \emph{Sketched Newton Raphson with Variable Metric} (SNRVM for short).
 The closed form expression\footnote{See Lemma~\ref{L:SNRVM implicit to explicit} in the supp. material for a proof. } for the iterates~\eqref{algo:SNRVM implicit} is given by

 SAN/SANA are both instances of the SNRVM method by choosing $\mS_k$ as a subsampling matrix and $\mW_k$ depending on the stochastic Hessian matrices.
-In Section~\ref{sec:SNR viewpoint} we provide a detailed derivation of SAN/SANA as a SNRVM method.
+In Section~\ref{sec:SNR viewpoint} we provide a detailed derivation of SAN/SANA as an instance of the SNRVM method.